-The specified list node can have multiple instances.
+A "list" node can have multiple instances.
 Accordingly, the returned payload is composed of all the instances associated with the list node.
 Each instance is returned as a (identifier, value) pair.
+The "keys" query parameter is used to identify a specific list instance by specifying a given index value (see Section 4.1.3.4).

-For example, the GET of the /interfaces/interface/ipv6/ neighbor instance identified with interface index "eth0" [RFC7223], sent by the client, results in the following returned payload sent by the managed entity:
+For example, the GET of the /interfaces/interface/ipv6/neighbor instance identified with interface index "eth0" [RFC7223], sent by the client, results in the following returned payload sent by the managed entity: